 \section{Introduction}

 The linearity defect, introduced by Herzog and Iyengar \cite{HIy}, measures how far a module is from having a linear free resolution.
 The notion was inspired by work of Eisenbud, Fl\o ystad and Schreyer \cite{EFS} on free resolutions over the exterior algebra.
 Let us recall what this invariant is.
-Throughout, we will only work with $(R,\mm,k)$ -- a noetherian local ring with maximal ideal $\mm$ and residue field $k=R/\mm$, but with appropriate changes concerning gradings, what we say will also apply for $(R,\mm,k)$ being a standard graded $k$-algebra with graded maximal ideal $\mm$.
+Throughout, we will only work with a noetherian local ring $(R,\mm,k)$ with the unique maximal ideal $\mm$ and the residue field $k=R/\mm$, but with appropriate changes what we say will also cover the graded situation where $(R,\mm,k)$ is a standard graded $k$-algebra with the graded maximal ideal $\mm$.
 Sometimes, we omit $k$ and write simply $(R,\mm)$.
 Let $M$ denote a finitely generated $R$-module.
 Let the minimal free resolution of $M$ over $R$ be

 By definition, the differential maps $F_i$ into $\mm F_{i-1}$.
 Then $F$ has a filtration $\Gc^{\pnt}F$ given by $(\Gc^nF)_i=\mm^{n-i}F_i$ for all $n,i$ (where $\mm^j=R$ if $j\le 0$), for which the map